Chrome privacy settings on Android: Tight level

 2. Select Settings;

-6. Tap the trashcan icon in the upper right corner of the screen.
+4. Tap the cogwheel in the upper right corner of the screen;

 1. Tap the three dots in the upper right corner of the screen;